Top 5 Highway Barriers for Work Zone Safety

 Positive Protection provides separation and helps prevent longitudinal and lateral crashes into work zones.

-ANSI Standard A10.47-2021 (§4.4) and Federal Law directs that positive protection “shall be used” in, at minimum, 5 circumstances.
+ANSI Standard A10.47-2021 (§4.4) and Federal Regulations direct that positive protection “shall be used” in, at minimum, 5 circumstances.
 In 2021, the Infrastructure Investment and Jobs Act (IIJA) amended the Highway Safety Improvement Program (HSIP) to add protection for "Vulnerable Road Users", which includes road construction & highway workers on foot in work zones.

 In 2021, California launched its award-winning Caltrans Positive Protection Program which directs Caltrans design engineers and contractors to use Positive Protection to ensure worker safety.
 California research found a cost benefit for highly mobile barrier of $1.9 million per year, per barrier in 2008 ($2.87 million in 2025 dollars).
 14